rogererens/luos-documentation/tutorials/01_your_first_program.md

 }
 ```

-> Note: For the very advanced and adventurous of you, you can follow the crate tail and to find out how the hal is implemented.
+> Note: For the very advanced and adventurous of you, you can follow the crate tail and find out how the hal is implemented.
 Hint - look in the [src/lib.rs](https://github.com/pollen-robotics/luos/blob/master/src/lib.rs) file and the [Cargo.toml](https://github.com/pollen-robotics/luos/blob/master/Cargo.toml).
 They will lead you to [this crate](https://github.com/pollen-robotics/stm32f0/).
-This is where we go low-level and set some microprocessor registry, explaining all of this is out of the scope of this tutorial.
+This is where we go low-level and set some microprocessor registry, explaining all of this is out of the scope of this tutorial and you can find some good documentation directly on the tools developed by the [amazing Rust for embedded community](https://github.com/japaric/svd2rust).
 It is Luos jobs to abstract all that complexity for you, so do not worry about it.

 At this stage, you already have an idea of the kind of API we will provide to access hardware functionalities.
 However, the goal of Luos will be to hide these direct hal low-level access.